Messi's future up in the air as Barcelona contract ends

 While with the club, Messi earned himself a record six Ballon d’Or awards.
 He is the team’s all-time leading scorer with 672 goals in 778 appearances, and the top scorer in the Spanish league with 474 goals in 520 matches.
 He also is the player with most matches with the club.

 He was the top scorer in the Spanish league in eight seasons and the top scorer in the Champions League on six occasions.
-His 26 goals against Real Madrid are a record for the 'clasico' matches against Barcelona’s fiercest rivals.
+His 26 goals against Real Madrid are a record for the “clasico” matches against Barcelona’s fiercest rival.

 -